Aliases for TRIO Gene

 This gene encodes a large protein that functions as a GDP to GTP exchange factor.
 This protein promotes the reorganization of the actin cytoskeleton, thereby playing a role in cell migration and growth.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Dec 2015]

 GeneCards Summary for TRIO Gene

 TRIO (Trio Rho Guanine Nucleotide Exchange Factor) is a Protein Coding gene.
-Diseases associated with TRIO include Mental Retardation, Autosomal Dominant 44.
-Among its related pathways are Signaling by GPCR and p75 NTR receptor-mediated signalling.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Diseases associated with TRIO include Mental Retardation, Autosomal Dominant 44 and Trio-Related Intellectual Disability.
+Among its related pathways are RET signaling and Developmental Biology.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is KALRN.